You have likely heard the words “employee engagement” many times before. It is the process through which people connect engagement with productivity.

 - Effective Role – The role of an employee is directly responsible for ensuring an engaged employee.
 The role of an employee defines the progression of an employee and what direction he or she is supposed to take.
 It also defines the expectation of work to come and recognition of work done.

-- Rewards and awards are key components for employee engagement.
+- Rewards and awards are key components of employee engagement.
 These are the factors that help to motivate employees to come out with their best performance.

 Employee engagement and enthusiasm for your company is beneficial in more ways than one.
 If you want to take a deep dive into these factors that drive employee engagement and cultivate workplace culture, click the link below for more information.